 I managed to utilise some leftover ingredient: an opened pot of Alpro Yogurt with a teaspoon taken out of it (don’t ask me the reasoning behind that), and a couple of rashers of vegan bacon.

-How do you make vegan pancakes?
+How do you make the fluffiest vegan pancakes?

 It's easy!
 Simply replace the egg element with a flaxseed egg, and the buttermilk or yogurt with a dairy-free substitute!
 That's all there is to it!